 The reason capital account liberalization is necessarily ‘risk without reward’ is because its sole real content, for the reasons already given, is that in net terms money flows into dollars.
 The real result of RMB ‘internationalisation’, which would require liberalization of China’s capital account, would therefore be a large outflow of its capital into the US, and into dollar assets, to the detriment of investment in China.
 For this reason leading Chinese economists are correct to oppose liberalization of China’s capital account.
 As Yu Yongding correctly put it:

 “China has to maintain its capital controls in the foreseeable future.
 If China were to lose control over its cross-border capital flows it could lead to panic and so capital outflows would turn into an avalanche and eventually bring down the whole financial system.”

-China therefore can, undoubtedly, develop limited RMB internationalization within a global monetary system continuing to be dominated by the dollar – particularly for trade.
-But any idea that the RMB can challenge the dollar’s position, or escape the dangers of liberalization of the capital account, is an illusion and at worst could seriously damage China’s economy.
+China can therefore, undoubtedly, develop RMB internatalization within a global monetary system which will continue to be dominated by the dollar.
+But large scale internationalization of the RMB would require liberalization of China’s capital account and that in turn would economically, socially and political destabilize China.
+Any idea that the RMB can in any significant way challenge the position of the dollar, or escape the dangers of liberalization of the capital account in a dollar dominated system, are therefore at best an illusion and at worst could very seriously damage China’s economy.

 * * *

 This article appears in Chinese on Sina Finance.